dokester/BayesicFitting/docs/EclipsingStars.md

 of the line of nodes to 0.
 Those parameters of a stellar orbit model have no effect in an eclipsing star system.

-When the orbit has grinded down to a completely circular one, 3 more parameters of the steller orbit model vanish: the eccentricity is 0 by definition for circles; the phase and the longitude from north disappear by want of a periastron.
+When the orbit has grinded down to a completely circular one, 2 more parameters of the steller orbit model vanish: the eccentricity is 0 by definition for circles.  the phase and the longitude from north disappear by want of a periastron.
 Both are undefined as the periastron does not exist any more.
 We set both values to 0.
 This latter model has only 2 parameters left: the period and the inclination.